samvera/serverless-iiif/README.md

 ## Prerequisites

 * Some basic knowledge of AWS.
-* An Amazon Web Services account with permissions to create resources via the console and/or command line.
+* An Amazon Web Services account with permissions to create IAM resources via the console and/or command line.
 * An [Amazon S3](https://aws.amazon.com/s3/) bucket to hold the source images to be served via IIIF.
   **Note: The Lambda Function will be granted read access to this bucket.**